sujathakogapu/demo/README.md

-# java-practice
-I created this repository to learn java
+# I created this repository to learn java